Jason-M-Bailey/nodejs/assets/README.md

 To install necessary dependencies, run the following command:

 ```
-nandadad
+cccccccccccc
 ```

 ## Usage

-ooooooooooooooo
+eeeeeeeeeee

 ## License

-Project is licensed by GPL 3.0 license.
+Project is licensed by APACHE 2.0 license.

 ## Contributing

-ppppppppppppppppp
+ffffffffffff

 ## Tests

 To run tests, run the following command:

 ```
-mmmmmmmm
+dddddddddd
 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at adljasldj@mail.com.
-You can find more of my work at [test124](https://github.com/test124/).
+If you have any questions about the repo, open an issue or contact me directly at test123.
+You can find more of my work at [test](https://github.com/test/).